Most articles about persuasion techniques tend to promise quick results.

 They still need to keep up the appearance of modesty in public.
 But when they’re speaking with us, they can pat themselves on the back.

-When you create a safe space, a subtle yet powerful persuasive technique, you help resolve the inner conflict between pride and humility.
+When you create a safe space, you help resolve the inner conflict between pride and humility.
 This makes them more comfortable around you.
+This is one of the subtlest but effective persuasive techniques.

 #5 Psychological Affinity